Renanrbsc/FakerRegisterCustomersDE/README.md

 Additionally, the validation process also generates boolean columns named 'check_valid_' for each data, indicating whether the data is valid or not.

-## Requirement
+## Requirements
-1 - Spark/Hadoop/Pyspark/JDK
-To use Spark on a local machine, you need to have Spark and its dependencies installed.
-This can be done using the 'pip install pyspark' command.
-In addition, you also need to have a Java Development Kit (JDK) installed on your local machine.
+To use Spark on a local machine, you need to have the following installed:

+Spark
+Hadoop
+Pyspark
+JDK
+You can install pyspark using the command pip install pyspark.
-2 - To use the system, it is necessary to have the Faker library installed.
-It can be installed using the command 'pip install faker'.
+In addition, you also need to have the Faker library installed.
+You can install it using the command pip install faker.

+Please note that, in order to use Spark on a local machine, you also need to have a Java Development Kit (JDK) installed on your local machine.